dphfox/Fusion/docs/tutorials/fundamentals/computeds.md

 print(peek(hardMaths)) --> 2
 ```

 The calculation is only run once by default.
-If you try and use `peek()`,
+If you try and use `peek()` inside
-your code won't work:
+the calculation, your code won't work:

 ```Lua
 local number = Value(2)